From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: Experimentation

+Biometric estimation from 3D point clouds is treated here as a downstream evaluation task rather than the primary objective of ForestGen3D.
+The goal of this analysis is to assess whether the additional sub-canopy structure generated by the model, while respecting ALS-provided geometry, produces biophysical metric distributions that are consistent with those derived from ALS+TLS.
+Accordingly, we first evaluate similarity at the level of biometric distributions, which offers a robust and sensor-agnostic assessment of structural realism, and then complement this analysis with per-tree RMSE-based experiments where reliable cross-source tree correspondences are available.
+This combined evaluation mitigates biases introduced by source-specific tree detection and segmentation differences while still enabling direct quantitative comparison when appropriate.

-Building on these qualitative comparisons, we also present Figure \ref{fig:biophysics}, which illustrates biophysical tree metrics derived from ALS, TLS, ALS+TLS and ALS+ForestGen3D data sources.
-This figure offers a histogram per metric (one per sub-column) depicting the distribution of key biophysical tree attributes, offering insight into the variability of tree structures within the sampled region.
-Such histograms were computed over the individual plots of 25 meter radius.
-To produce these histograms, we evaluate tree height, diameter at breast height (DBH), crown diameter (CrD), and crown volume (CrV) biometrics using established deep learning-based segmentation methods \cite{windrim2019forest}.
-These segmentation models first segment each point cloud inside the detected vegetation 3D bounding box, into its structural components: ground, low vegetation, stems, branches and foliage, which are then used as input for geometric fitting techniques that yield the final biophysical metrics.
+In the first set of experiments for this task, we compute biophysical tree metric distributions derived from ALS, TLS, ALS+TLS and ALS+ForestGen3D data sources.
+For this, we use a histogram per metric (one per column) depicting the distribution of key biophysical tree attributes, offering insight into the variability of tree structures within the sampled plot region.
+Such histograms were computed over co-registered sources at individual plots of 25 meter radius.
+To produce these histograms, we evaluate tree height, diameter at breast height (DBH), crown diameter (CrD), and crown volume (CrV) using established deep learning–based tree segmentation methods~\cite{windrim2019forest}.
+These models segment each point cloud within detected vegetation bounding boxes into structural components: ground, low vegetation, stems, branches, and foliage, which are then used as inputs to geometric fitting procedures that yield the final biophysical metrics.
+Tree height is estimated using the highest elevation point within each detected tree, subtracting a projection of that point onto the ground surface.
+DBH is computed following the method of~\cite{rijal2012development} applied to segmented stems, with robustness improved through a RANSAC based linear interpolation of fitted circles across multiple heights around breast height to mitigate the effect of outliers.
+Crown diameter is estimated by projecting segmented foliage points onto a horizontal plane and measuring the maximum pairwise distance.
+Crown volume is computed using a $k$-means–based convex hull approach~\cite{zhu2021assessing}, which partitions foliage points into spatial clusters, computes the convex hull of each cluster, and sums their volumes.
+This approach mitigates overestimation caused by empty space inclusion when applying a single convex hull to the full crown.